Giganto Maxia: Plot

 The story is set 100 million years in the future after an event called the Great Destruction.
-Colossal bugs-like monsters roam the wastelands, used by the Empire of Olympus in their epic war against Alcyoneus and his nether-forces.
+Colossal bug-like monsters roam the wastelands, used by the Empire of Olympus in their epic war against Alcyoneus and his nether-forces.
 The gladiator Delos, the mystic Prome, and the titan Gohra are tasked to end the bloodshed and heal the planet.